sfg-taxonpages/hoppers/pages/home.md

 ---
-title: "TaxonPages: World Auchenorrhyncha Database"
+title: "World Auchenorrhyncha Database"
-lead: "Taxa from your imagination to the web"
+lead: "The original 3i World Auchenorrhyncha Database was migrated into TaxonWorks and now served with TaxonPages"
 project: "Your project"
 ---